 Oberto Oberti – Fashion and Architecture

-The company celebrates four decades of work, and it can proudly look back at a unique record of accomplishments and innovation in the areas of architecture, planning and interior design over a period of more than 40 years.
+Oberto Oberti Architecture and Urban Design can proudly look back at a unique record of accomplishments and innovation in the areas of architecture, planning and interior design over a period of more than 40 years.

 It started in business in 1976 by pioneering the construction of luxury residential high rises with Seawalk Place on the waterfront of West Vancouver.
-It was the first apartment building in greater Vancouver designed for a new urban life style, featuring higher ceilings, larger suites and elegant interiors, overcoming a real estate slump and creating a new market and lifestyle of urban living as an alternative to the suburban dwelling.
-It also built the first section and opened to the public the acclaimed West Vancouver Seawalk.
+It was the first apartment building in Greater Vancouver designed for a new urban life style, featuring higher ceilings, larger suites and elegant interiors, overcoming a real estate slump and creating a new market and lifestyle of urban living as an alternative to the suburban dwelling.
+It also built the first section of the acclaimed West Vancouver Seawalk.

-Throughout these years the company has also maintained an important focus on all types of residential projects, from high-rise projects to unique custom homes to resort projects, winning many awards.
-It was at the forefront of the development of Whistler, from the original land use contract for Twin Lakes in 1979, to the first application at Village North (Twin Peaks Resort), and to the first hotel of Village North, the Pinnacle Hotel at Whistler, in 1996.
-The Selkirk Townhomes, completed in 2006 at Kicking Horse Mountain Resort, received the Georgie Gold Award in April of 2007.
+From its inception, the company has also maintained an important focus on all types of residential projects, from high-rise projects to unique custom homes to resort projects, winning many awards.
+It was at the forefront of the development of Whistler, from the original land use contract for Twin Lakes in 1979, to the first application at Village North (Twin Peaks Resort), and to the first hotel of Village North (Pinnacle hotel).
+Its Selkirk Townhomes project, completed in 2006 at Kicking Horse Mountain Resort, was the recipient of a Gold Georgie award.

-This resort project, together with the design of prestigious retail stores, single and multi-family residences, and institutional buildings seems to epitomize our unique architectural, planning and design company group’s successful creativity and ability to spearhead and build truly innovative projects that are successful in function and in the marketplace.
+These major planning and design projects, together with the design of prestigious retail stores, single and multi-family residences, and institutional buildings seems to epitomize our group’s successful creativity and ability to spearhead and build truly innovative projects that are successful in function and in the marketplace.
 We strive to provide true aesthetic and economic value for the benefit of our clients and of society in a rapidly changing and progressing world community.
 The company has a strong supporting network of professionals and consultants and is highly flexible and is able to move quickly offering design and execution on any type of project whether in an urban or remote location.